rsautter/GPA/README.md

 If you want to analyse a single image, and/or if you want to display it:

-    python main.py G2 filename tol posTol
+    python runGPA.py Gn filename tol posTol

-If you want to compute multiple images:
+If you want to compute GPA for multiple images:

-    python main.py G1 -l filelist tol posTol output
+    python runGPA.py Gn  filelist tol posTol

-The parameter tol is the vectorial modulus and phase tolerance (float), and posTol is the position tolerance (integer)
+The parameters tol and rad_tol are the vectorial modulus and phase tolerance (float).
+Gn is the gradient moment (G1, G2, G3, or G4).

 ### Execution Examples
 #### Single file

-    python main.py G1 test/m4.txt 0.02 1
+    python runGPA.py G1 test/m4.txt 0.05 0.05

 Must output the image: